alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/examples.md

 You could show the thumbnail in the grid column by setting the renderer to 'ImagePlus.MIGX_Renderer'.
 In prior MIGX versions you have to raw edit a MIGX configuration for that.

-To use that *Image+*-MIGX-Field in the Frontend, call the `ImagePlus`-Snippet with just the value-parameter being the name of this MIGX-Field:
+To use that *Image+*-MIGX-Field in the Frontend, call the `ImagePlus` Snippet with just the value-parameter being the name of this MIGX-Field:

 ```
 [[ImagePlus?